 16:8 Is The Science-Backed & Super-Approachable Way To Intermittent Fast

 Intermittent fasting is an eating schedule on which you go without food for a certain amount of time.
-And given the slew of benefits (think weight loss, blood sugar control, and even longevity), it may not be a question of whether you should try intermittent fasting but rather which type of intermittent fasting to try.
+And depending on your goals (think weight management) and lifestyle habits, it may not be a question of whether you should try intermittent fasting but rather which type of intermittent fasting to try.

 There's the 5:2 model (eat normal calories five days a week and only 500 calories the other two days); alternate-day fasting (one day you eat normally, the next you eat very little); OMAD (as in "one meal a day"); and then there's 16:8 fasting, which limits food to an eight-hour eating window each day.

 If you are new to fasting, you probably want to start with 16:8, proponents plug its built-in flexibility and ease to follow.

 The 16:8 fasting plan is an eating schedule in which you fast for 16 hours each day and eat during an eight-hour window.

 This eating schedule comes with all the benefits of other fasting schedules (plus, recent research finds that it may lower blood pressure).
 Perhaps even better, you pick the eating window.

 So what should that eating window be?
 "There's actually infinite variability.
 It can be any time.
 Any time that you don't eat—that's fasting," explains Jason Fung, M.D., fasting expert and author of the book The Complete Guide to Fasting.

 If you can't live without breakfast, slot your food earlier in the day (8 a.m. to 4 p.m.).